Detrol LA Side Effects

 Applies to tolterodine: oral capsule extended release, oral tablet

-Along with its needed effects, tolterodine (the active ingredient contained in Detrol LA) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tolterodine (the active ingredient contained in Detrol LA).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tolterodine:More common
+You should check with your doctor immediately if any of these side effects occur when taking tolterodine:More common

 - Abnormal vision, including difficulty with adjusting to distances

 - general feeling of discomfort or illness

 - joint pain